openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IERT.md

 | :-----: | ----------- |
-`input` | memref of 16-bit float or 32-bit float or QuantizedType values `filter` | memref of 16-bit float or 32-bit float or QuantizedType values `bias` | memref of 16-bit float or 32-bit float values `output_buff` | memref of 16-bit float or 32-bit float or QuantizedType values
+`input` | memref of 16-bit float or 32-bit float or QuantizedType values `filter` | memref of 16-bit float or 32-bit float or QuantizedType values `bias` | memref of 16-bit float or 32-bit float or QuantizedType values `output_buff` | memref of 16-bit float or 32-bit float or QuantizedType values

 #### Results: